fhmwg/current-tags/stage1-draft1.md

 ### Resolving conflicting metadata

+It is *recommended* that implementations encountering an image without a caption pre-populate it the first of the following that is available:

+1. the EXIF ImageDescription
+2. the `photoshop:Headline`
+3. the `dc:title`
+4. the file name of the image file

-It is *recommended* that implementations encountering an image without a caption pre-populate it with the ImageDescription if present; otherwise the photoshop:Headline if present; otherwise the dc:title if present.
-When so populating a language-tagged string from a non-language-tagged field, the language tag `und` *shall* be used.
+When populating a language-tagged string from a non-language-tagged field, the language tag `und` *shall* be used.

-If the language tag `x-default` is encountered upon read, it *should* be replaced with a registered language tag, which should either be the prefered language of the caption writer, if known, or `und`.
+Some existing generic metadata tools use the language tag `x-default`.
+This *should* be replaced with a registered language tag, generally either be the prefered language of the caption writer or `und`.

 ## Example